supabase/wrappers/docs/usage.md

 ## Firebase

-Firebase is ...
+Firebase is an app development platform built around non-relational technologies.
+The Firebase wrapper supports connecting to the [auth/users collection](https://firebase.google.com/docs/auth/users) and any [Firestore collection](https://firebase.google.com/docs/firestore).

 ### Wrapper
-To get started with the Firebase wrapper, create a foreign data wrapper specifying the `FirebaseFdw` as the `wrapper` key of the `options` section.
+To get started with the Firebase wrapper, create a foreign data wrapper specifying `FirebaseFdw` as the `wrapper` key of the `options` section.

 ```sql
 create foreign data wrapper firebase_wrapper